 - To get approval for utilities – to charge hefty deposit fees to establish service

-It is also very common for landlords to use credit reports when screening potential renters.
+It is also very common for landlords to run a credit check when screening potential renters.

-Landlords immediately weed out people with low credit scores as a potential risk for nonpayment of rent.
+Landlords immediately weed out people with poor credit as a potential risk for nonpayment of rent.
 This can make it almost impossible to find a good home or apartment in a safe neighborhood.

-Having a foreclosure can make it even harder to find a place to live.
+Having a foreclosure on your credit report can make it even harder to find a place to live.
 Many people don’t find that out until they’re already in the process of trying to find a home or an apartment.

 Large deposits will likely be required to establish necessities such as electricity, water, and garbage collection, which makes it even more difficult to start over and begin rebuilding your life after foreclosure.

-Lexington Law Helped This Client Remove a Foreclosure from His Credit Report:
+Lexington Law Helped This Client Get His Foreclosure Deleted: